J-1 Visa Financial Analyst Jobs

 Who actually sponsors my J-1 visa as a Financial Analyst?

 The visa sponsor is a U.S. Department of State-designated organization such as Cultural Vistas, AIPT, or IIE.
 This organization issues your DS-2019 form, monitors your compliance, and signs your training plan.
 Your U.S. employer is the host organization.
 The host does not sponsor your J-1 visa directly.
-This structure is fundamentally different from employer-sponsored visas like the H-1B.
+This structure is fundamentally different from employer-sponsored visas like the H-1B visa.

 How do I find U.S. employers willing to host a J-1 Financial Analyst?